Airline Stock to Avoid in April

 Last Wednesday, Citigroup weighed in on the airline sector, noting that it expects strong demand for domestic airfare in the coming months.
 Yet that same brokerage rates AAL as 'neutral,' noting larger relative balance sheet debt load and higher relative EV/EBITDA valuation affecting profits.
 With American Airlines set to report earnings on Thursday, April 20, a potentially volatile post-earnings reaction is yet another reason to look elsewhere when searching for a post-pandemic winner.
 You may believe in the broader airline sector, but AAL’s mounting technical headwinds should give an investor pause.

-Subscribers to Chart of the Week received this commentary on Sunday, April 3.7 Electric Vehicle Stocks That Are Ready to Charge Higher
+Subscribers to Chart of the Week received this commentary on Sunday, April 3.7 Risk-Off Stocks to Buy as Inflation Remains at Record Levels

 .